psyfreak/blockchain/part4/BCND-C6-Exercises-ExerciseC6D/README.md

+# Issues
+in test case const TEST_ORACLES_COUNT = 8; wa set to 20, whereas there were only 10 accounts.
+You can add user this in truffle-config, or in ganache.

+- indexes to create and iterate over oracles starts at 1 instead of 0
+- The indexed are not equal distributed meaning: One index cannot be there at all or only one time for all oracles, so when you min responses are set o 3 and an index is hit with only one oracle you cannot get a verified result.

 ## Blockchain Course 6 Exercises

 To install, download or clone the repo, then move to the required exercise branch with either: